Nikronic/Nikronic/README.md

 I am a MSc graduate of computer engineering (artificial intelligence) from Iran University of Science and Technology. <br>
 Also, I was an computational manufacturing research assistant at [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home/) at [AIDAM group](http://aidam.mpi-inf.mpg.de/) under supervision of [Vahid Babaei](http://aidam.mpi-inf.mpg.de/?view=people_vahid) in Germany :de:, working on applications of machine learning in fabrication.<br> Our work which was my first ever academic paper has been [published (@SCF)](https://dl.acm.org/doi/abs/10.1145/3485114.3485124)!<br>

-- 🔭 I'm looking for help with finding an awesome full time job position (in Iran or remote)!
 - 🧐 I'm interested in devising self-supervised deep learning models for visual computing and computer graphics and I always love to work on interdisciplinary topics such as intersection of AI and Science.
 - 🌱 I'm currently (re)learning C++ and started learning MLOps.
 - 👯 I'm looking to collaborate on PyTorch framework.
 Meet me on official PyTorch forum: [PyTorch Discuss](https://discuss.pytorch.org/u/nikronic/summary).